 You can also easily prohibit outsiders from gaining access to sensitive company information.

-For more than 30 years, Action 1st has been providing the implementation of electronic access control systems for commercial businesses in the Orange County area and nearby communities.
+For more than 30 years, Action 1st has been providing the implementation of access control systems for commercial businesses in the Orange County area and nearby communities.